 Yes, Autonomous Database supports Simple Oracle Document Access (SODA) for REST.

 More information is available in the documentation, click here.

 There are multiple ways to load data into ADB:

 ADB is integrated with multiple object storage services for data loading.
-You can upload your source files to one of these object-stores and use the PL/SQL API DBMS_CLOUD to load data into your database.
-ADB supports Oracle Cloud Infrastructure Object Storage, Oracle Cloud Infrastructure Object Storage Classic, AWS S3, and Azure Blob Storage for loading data.
-This is the recommended method for loading large data sets.
+You can upload your source files to one of the supported object-stores and this is the recommended method for loading large data sets.
 SQL Developer also provides a data loading wizard that can load data from these object stores.
-DBMS_CLOUD to load data is not applicable for ATP-D because DBMS_CLOUD is not available on ATP-D.

 You can use Data Pump Import to load data from dump files.
 Data Pump Import is integrated with Oracle Cloud Infrastructure Object Storage, Oracle Cloud Infrastructure Object Storage Classic, AWS S3, Microsoft Azure Blob Storage.
 You can upload your dump files to one of these object-stores and import from those dump files.